protonemedia/laravel-splade-docs/x-data.md

 # X-Splade-Data Component

 You may use the **Data Component** to interact with a set of reactive data *inside* the component.
-To get started, you don't even need to define a structure of a default set of data.
+To get started, you don't even need to define a structure or a default set of data.

 ```blade
 <x-splade-data>